Miami Criminal Defense Attorney

 If you have been charged with a crime, the skilled legal team at the Law Office of Nayib Hassan, P.A. can help.
 Our experienced, tenacious defense lawyers have successfully fought for the rights of countless clients, and we have an impressive track record of obtaining the results our clients want in a timely manner.
 People make mistakes.
 We are not here to judge; we are here to protect your reputation and your freedom.

 Do not attempt to go through this process without the help of a highly-knowledgeable criminal defense team by your side.
 With nearly 15 years’ experience helping clients navigate the criminal justice system, we know how to position you for the best outcome.
-Contact the Law Office of Nayib Hassan, P.A. today at (305) 403-7323 for a free and confidential case about your case.
+Contact the Law Office of Nayib Hassan, P.A. today at (305) 403-7323 for a free and confidential discussion regarding your case.

 Book a Consultation